kevinboone/PMBASIC/README.md

 ### GOTO and GOSUB

-`GOTO` and `GOSUB` taken an expression as arguments, so there is some runtime control of where to jump to. `GOSUB` can be nested, to a limit defined in `config.h`
+`GOTO` and `GOSUB` take an expression as arguments, so there is some runtime control of where to jump to. `GOSUB` can be nested, to a limit defined in `config.h`